codebar/tutorials/sql/lesson1/tutorial.md

 #### What's in store?

-The table that stores info on pets and associated products is called **items**.
-Write a query that shows info for all the our pets and products, then adjust that query to show them alphabetically.
+The table that stores information on pets and associated products is called **items**.
+Write a query that shows information for all the our pets and products, then adjust that query to show them alphabetically.

 > If you're not sure, take a look at the start of the Queries section again.
 Begin with a very simple statement to get started.
 Your coach can help you.